joseedh/Jose-Diaz/README.md

 🎓 **Computer Science Student** from Curicó, Chile.
 📍 **Location:** Curicó, Chile.

-I am currently developing my skills in computing and software development.
-I focus on gaining practical experience to contribute to innovative projects and solve real-world challenges.
+I am a student in training, developing skills in computing and technology.
+I focus on gaining experience to contribute to innovative projects and address technological challenges.

 ---